TheUnixDemon/DesktopSetup/README.md

 }
 ```

 Paste packages to the `**/pkgs.txt` of your choice.
-Two things are to pay attention.
-Firstly packages will be seperately placed into a new line and secoundly comments can be made but you can't mix up a line that is used up for a package declaration with a comment line.
+The comments in those files have to be seperated from the package declaration using a new line.

 #### *Positive Example*